-According to a report by the National Institute on Alcohol Abuse and Alcoholism, about 10 percent of the adult American population abuse alcohol or are confirmed to have addiction to alcohol.
+According to a report by the National Institute on Alcohol Abuse and Alcoholism, about 10 percent of the adult American population abuse alcohol or are confirmed to have alcohol abuse disorder.
 Patrick was one of them.
 Then near one New Year, he decided he would quit alcohol for good.
 The internet and the papers were full of how alcohol wrecked the liver and the heart and caused cancer, and Patrick was afraid.
 He didn’t want to land up in the hospital hooked to machines.

 Besides losing weight, quitting alcohol is one of the most popular New Year resolutions Americans make every year.
 But quitting alcohol is not like quitting sugar or junk food.
 You stop eating bagels and burgers and pizzas and pasta, and you won’t feel a thing except for those seemingly uncontrollable urges to dig into these foods.
-But you quit alcohol, and you might land up in the hospital like Patrick did.
+But you quit alcohol, and you might land up in the hospital as Patrick did.

 The day after Patrick had his last “beer,” the splitting headaches came on.
 He was moody and depressed and longed for a drink.
 But by next day, he was hallucinating.
 He was seeing and hearing things and had violent seizures.
 That was when his son decided to take him to the ER.

 After stabilizing Patrick, the doctors chalked out a supervised detox program for him.
 Yes, there’s something called an alcohol detox program, and this is the first step to alcohol addiction recovery.

 What is Alcohol Detox?

 To know what is alcohol detox, you have first to understand why Patrick needed it.

 What Patrick went through when he went cold turkey were the classic alcohol withdrawal symptoms.
 While some withdrawals symptoms like headaches and nausea subside on their own and are at best, inconvenient, those like tremors, seizures, and hallucinations can worsen quickly and turn fatal.